changju784/Stock_Estimater/README.md

 WIP

 ## Crawling System
-Used html parser to crawl news article title from finviz / cnvc.
+Used html parser BeautifulSoup to crawl news article title from finviz / cnvc.

 ## Processing
-Tokenize sentences into words and conduct data cleansing, numerize token.
+Tokenize sentences into words using nltk, and conduct data cleansing with by emoving stopwords.
+Numerize the tokens with tensorflow.

+## Modeling
+CNN